sfdeloach/tungstenJS/info/notes.md

 ### Notes:
 * All routes will require an authenticated user (3 levels of auth)
 * It is implied the admin route will have access to all routes
-* All users are pre-loaded with their email addresses
+* New users are created by an admin user, a temporary email can be sent via the login page by clicking the 'Forgot password?' button
-* Registration/password reset sends an email to their address with a temp password
+* Password recovery sends an email to the user's address with a temp password, once logged on they are prompted to change it
-* Google email account setup, looking to use Nodemailer to send automated messages to users
+* Auto generated emails are send from 'altamonte.springs.channel.14@gmail.com'
-* A link to the main app page /wellness will be available in the menu bar on all routes
+* A link to the main page will be available in the top left menu bar on all routes, unless blocked by authentication, then user is redirected to /login
-* Lock a worksheet after three months
-* Calc (calculations from the participant's assessment)
 * Files containing PII have the *.seed extension in order to be ignored by git
-* Depending on auth level, a soft delete of data may be the only option available

 ### Main App Page
-* black & white photo full in the background large orange and blue circle divided in half with these two options
+* black & white photo full in the background large buttons visible based on user's level of access
 * Participants
 * Worksheets
+* Users
+* Database (read-only access to the complete contents of the database, password hash and salt are not visible)

 ## objectives - A journal of sorts